Myriamdelbreil/myownallrecipes/README.md

 - How you validated and refined any AI-generated code.

 Note: While AI can be a valuable assistant, interviewers will assess your ability to understand the entire codebase, explain key technical choices, and effectively answer technical questions about improvements.
 We expect candidates to use AI as a supportive tool rather than having it generate the complete solution.
 AI should supplement your coding process, not replace your critical thinking and hands-on development work.

+### Choices and stances

+## Design Choices

+**No recipe instructions stored in the app**
+Rather than storing and displaying full cooking instructions, the app redirects users to the original AllRecipes page.
+This keeps the database lean and avoids duplicating content that is already well presented on the source site.

+---

+## User Testing

+The app was tested by real users during development.
+Their feedback was used to refine the user stories and user flow — in particular around the search experience and the clarity of the results page.

+---

+## Main User Flow

+1. The user lands on the **homepage** → they see a search bar and quick-access shortcuts for popular ingredients (chicken, cheese, pasta...)

+2. They **type one or more ingredients** in the combobox (autocomplete or free text) → selected ingredients appear as chips

+3. They click **"Find and cook"** → they land on the results page with a list of matching recipes

+4. They can **sort the results** by preparation time or number of ingredients to refine their choice

+5. They click on a **recipe** → they see the prep time, cook time, and full ingredient list with quantities

+6. They decide what to do next:
+   - **"Find the steps"** → redirected to AllRecipes for the full recipe instructions
+   - **"Have all you need delivered"** → redirected to Carrefour to order any missing ingredients
+   - **"Share"** → share on Instagram, Facebook, Twitter or by email

+---

+## User Stories

+**User Story 1 — Search recipes by ingredients**

+As a user who wants to cook dinner without going to the store, I want to enter the ingredients I already have at home in a search bar, so that I get a list of recipes I can actually make right now.

+- I can type or select one or multiple ingredients from a combobox
+- I can add free text if my ingredient isn't in the list
+- Each selected ingredient appears as a chip I can remove
+- Results update to show only recipes that match my ingredients
+- If no exact match is found, the app falls back to recipes using common base ingredients

+---

+**User Story 2 — Sort and refine results**

+As a user browsing search results, I want to sort recipes by preparation time or number of ingredients, so that I can find something quick or something simple depending on my situation.

+- I can sort by total prep time (ascending or descending)
+- I can sort by number of ingredients (ascending or descending)
+- The active sort is visually highlighted
+- Sorting preserves my current ingredient search

+---

+**User Story 3 — View a recipe and take action**

+As a user who found a recipe I like, I want to see its details and decide what to do next, so that I can either start cooking or get the missing ingredients delivered.

+- I can see the prep time, cook time, and full ingredient list with quantities
+- I can click a link to find the full cooking steps on AllRecipes
+- I can click a link to get missing ingredients delivered via Carrefour
+- I can share the recipe on social media or by email

+---

+## AI Usage

+AI coding assistants were used throughout the project — for debugging, writing and structuring the README, refactoring, setting up CI, writing tests, and reviewing user stories.
+All suggested code changes were reviewed in the diff before being accepted and tested manually in the browser.

+**Le Wagon UI component library**

+- Used for UI components and styling conventions throughout the app

+## Known issues

+**Chip removal doesn't update search**

+When returning to the search results page, previously selected ingredients are pre-filled in the combobox (chips displayed).
+However, removing a chip and re-submitting the form still sends the deleted ingredient in the request.

+**Root cause:** `hw_combobox_tag` with `value:` pre-populates the hidden input, but chip removal doesn't update it in hotwire_combobox v0.4.1.

+**To investigate:** upgrade `hotwire_combobox` or find a JS workaround to sync the hidden input on chip removal.

 </details>